Zaid-Ajaj/Npgsql.FSharp.Analyzer/README.md

 ## Using The Analyzer

 ### 1 - Set `NPGSQL_FSHARP` environment variable
 The analyzer requires an environment variable named `NPGSQL_FSHARP` with a connection string that points to your development database.
-This is how it checks and verifies the SQL queries that you write in the code.
+The analyzers uses this connection string to retrieve the schema of the database as well as the schema and column output of the result sets from the various queries.

 ### 2 - Install the analyzer using paket
 Use paket to install the analyzer into a specialized `Analyzers` dependency group like this: